 The order is Myxiniformes.
 There is only one family of hagfish, Myxinidae, but there are six genera.
 Sometimes, they are classified into two families, the other being Eptatretidae.
 All the species have the common characteristics of a jawless mouth and a cartilaginous skull with no spinal column.

-The six genera are: Myxini, Eptatretus, Paramyxine, Notomyxine, Neomyxine, and Nemamyxine.
+The six genera are: Myxine, Eptatretus, Paramyxine, Notomyxine, Neomyxine, and Nemamyxine.

-There are approximately 70-82 species, with the number varying because of the continuous discovery of new species.
-The most studied species, with the scientific name Myxini glutinosa, is the Atlantic hagfish.
-Examples of other species are the Goliath (Eptatretus goliath), Pacific or California hagfish (Eptatretus stoutii), and the black hagfish (Eptatretus deani).
+There are currently 76 recognized species of hagfish, though the number may change as new species are discovered.
+The most studied species, with the scientific name Myxine glutinosa, is the Atlantic hagfish.
+Examples of other species are the Goliath hagfish (Eptatretus goliath), Pacific or California hagfish (Eptatretus stoutii), and the black hagfish (Eptatretus deani).

 There is a hagfish fossil from 300 million years ago, and scientists think that the hagfish has not changed much in all that time.